West Memphis, Arkansas

-West Memphis is the largest city in Crittenden County, Arkansas, United States.
-The population was 26,245 at the 2010 census, ranking it as the state's 18th largest city, behind Bella Vista.
+West Memphis is the most populous city in Crittenden County, Arkansas, United States.
+The population was 24,520 at the 2020 census, ranking it as the state's 20th largest city.
 It is part of the Memphis metropolitan area, and is located directly across the Mississippi River from Memphis, Tennessee.

 History

-Pre-European habitation

-Native Americans lived in the Mississippi River Valley for at least 10,000 years, although much of the evidence of their presence has been buried or destroyed.
-The people of the Mississippian Period were the last indigenous inhabitants of the West Memphis area.
-Mound City Road, located within the eastern portion of the West Memphis city limits, has a marker indicating that the villages of Aquixo (Aquijo) or Pacaha were in the area.
-Several mounds are still visible.

 European exploration and settlement

 Explorers from both Spain and France visited the area near West Memphis.
 Among those explorers were Hernando de Soto and his men from Spain and Father Jacques Marquette and Louis Jolliet from France.
 By the time French hunters and explorers entered the region, the Mississippian towns and other settlements had been abandoned.
 The original site of West Memphis came from Spanish land grants issued during the 1790s.
 Grants were given to Benjamin Fooy, John Henry Fooy, and Isaac Fooy in the Hopefield (Crittenden County) area and to William McKenney in the Bridgeport-West Memphis area.